+Visit the centrelink website or call 132 717 to find out about payments available for carers and people with disabilities.
 Most Centrelink ofﬁces have specialist Disability Ofﬁcers.
 Talk to them about what the entitlements are for you as well as the person who has a mental illness.

 Besides any personal income and social security payments like the Disability Support Pension and Rent Support, check what other ﬁnancial help is available.
 It’s sometimes possible to get one-off loans or grants from Centrelink for speciﬁc purposes – ask the Centrelink Disability Support Ofﬁcer.